 These trenches were located within Area 2.
 According to the landowner, the field had historically been used for the disposal of hardcore and other waste materials.
 This is consistent with the geophysical survey, which showed some extensive strong anomalies.
 Fragments of hardcore and large iron objects were visible on the surface.
-Ridge-and-furrow in this area was aligned east-west, indicating a third field system.
+Furrows in this area were aligned roughly east northeast-west southwest.